-- Weekly quizzes
+- Weekly guizzes

 - Real life problems in tutorials

 - Lab exercises designed to run from students' laptop/desktop

 The teaching team agreed to consider a class test based on student response to exams.
 This was implemented in Semester 1.
+The second assignment will be a class test in Summer Semester B as well.
 But with OCL student enrolment, implementation of a class test is not feasible in Semester 2.
-Hence the second assignment will be a class test in summer B as well.